Home » Videos » Types of Pain Caused by Endometriosis

 Backache

 Back discomfort is a common symptom of endometriosis.
 This is because endometrial cells might adhere to the front of your pelvic cavity and your lower back.
 This might explain why Connolly had sciatica as well.
+This predominantly occurs because of an overstretch and overcompensation of the back muscles in response to the deep pain within the pelvis.

 Even though back pain is normal, endometriosis-related back pain will be felt deep inside your body.
 Your problems will not be relieved by adjusting your position or seeing a chiropractor.